 The 360 Payments Guide to Credit Card Surcharging

 Credit card surcharging – the practice of assessing an additional charge or fee on transactions that are paid with a credit card – has become a hot button issue lately.
-We’ve been getting lots of questions from merchants regarding the legality of surcharging, whether it’s a good idea, and how to do it.
+We’ve been getting lots of questions from customers regarding the legality of surcharging, whether it’s a good idea, and how to do it.
 The answers to those first two questions are murky at best – while the major credit card brands started permitting surcharging in 2013, many states stepped in to ban the practice.
-Some of those bans are still in place, some have been overturned, and others are being appealed.
+Massachusetts and Connecticut still have bans in place.
 Furthermore, there’s mixed data on whether surcharging defrays costs or drives customers away.
-We dig a bit deeper into these questions here, and Visa has a great chart that will walk you through the decision-making process.
+Visa has a great chart that will walk you through the decision-making process.
 This post, however, will show you how to begin surcharging if you’ve already decided it’s right (and legal) for you.

-Step 1: Find an Experienced Processor You Trust
+Step 1: Find an Experienced Processor Who Offers a Compliant Surcharge Program

 Even if surcharging is legal in your state, you can’t begin charging customers right away.
-Thirty days before you plan to start surcharging, you are required to notify the major credit card brands of your intentions, as well as your processor and your bank.
+You either need to register through a processor that has a compliant program like 360 Payments, or register directly with the card brands.
+With 360 Payments, we do all the administrative work for you!
+If registering directly, you must do so thirty days before you plan to start surcharging.
 You will need to provide information about your business and the type and amount of the surcharge(s) you plan to impose, as well as the channels through which you plan to impose them (ecommerce, in-person, phone order, etc.).
-To notify your processor, you will most likely need to submit a form – here are some examples.
 You can notify the card brands using the simple online forms below:

 Mastercard: https://www.mastercard.us/en-us/surcharge-disclosure-webform.html#contentpar_text